confluentinc/kafka-rest/docs/deployment.rst

 further communication.
 Producing messages through multiple |crest| instances doesn't require this level of exception handling.

-In most cases your client should attempt to delete a consumer instance before exiting.
+Your client should attempt to delete all consumer instance before exiting.
 This helps avoid zombie consumer instances that will cause consumption delay based on the value of ``consumer.instance.timeout.ms`` in the |crest| configuration properties.
 The default is equivalent to 5 minutes (300,000ms) and depending on the stability of your client it may be worth lower this value.

 Important Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~